MiguelGillesIT/MiguelGillesIT/README.md

 ## Hi, I'm Miguel Gilles 👋
 ![LandingPage](LandingPage.png)
 - 🔭 I’m cybersecurity engineer and software enjoyer.
-Passionate about writing scripts to automate computing tasks , developping tools that will help people do troobleshooting on network for example.
+I love writing scripts to automate tasks, developping tools that will help people do troobleshooting on network for example.
 - 🌱 I’m currently learning bash scripting and network automation.
 - 🌐 I was web developper.
 Yeah i'm at ease when time comes to create a web site with LARAVEL and PHP.
 You will find some of my previous web project on my profile.
 - 👯 I’m looking for new opportunities in cybersecurity and open to cooperation.
 Let me know if you want me to work together.